We are grateful to the Heritage Lottery Fund (HLF) Kick the Dust fund support for our new ambitious youth engagement project, Scotland 365.

 In a partnership programme supported by Craft Scotland, we are working with two outstanding Scottish-based craft-makers to run a series of high-quality craft workshops and events at the National Museum of Scotland.

-The workshops will be fun and experimental.
-Looking at artefacts in the Museum's collection for inspiration, participants will design and sketch and experiment with colour, then translate their designs onto metal, learning techniques such as hammering, filling, drilling and forming.
+Laura Murray delivered three fun and experimental workshops in March, looking at artefacts in the Museum's collection for inspiration.
+Participants designed, sketched and experimented with colour, then translated their designs onto metal, learning techniques such as hammering, filling, drilling and forming.